Fast Auto Loans, Inc. logo

 Fast Auto Loans, Inc. is a direct local lender operating multiple brick-and-mortar stores across the Phoenix metro area, with locations in Glendale, Peoria, and two Phoenix locations.
 The company specializes exclusively in vehicle-secured lending products for Arizona residents, positioning itself as a community-facing alternative to national online lenders.
 It is not a broker — applications submitted online are routed directly to the nearest local store for processing.

 The company offers two core products.
 Title loans range from $300 to $15,000 and require the borrower to hold a lien-free vehicle title, which is used as collateral.
 Registration loans go up to $2,500 and are available to borrowers who cannot provide a lien-free title but do have a current Arizona vehicle registration, proof of income, and a checking account.
-Both products can be initiated online or in person, and the company advertises same-day funding with a process that can take as little as 30 minutes from application to cash.
+Both products can be initiated online or in person, and the company advertises provider-stated funding timing with a process that can take as little as 30 minutes from application to cash.

 What distinguishes Fast Auto Loans from national title lending chains is its local direct-lending model.
 Store representatives call applicants directly, explain terms, and verify required documents before the customer visits.
 The company also serves Spanish-speaking customers (Español option on the website) and explicitly welcomes all credit types, including bad credit, making credit history a secondary factor in approval decisions behind vehicle condition and documentation.